Each year, millions of people–from elderly nursing home residents

 - Exercise regularly.
 Exercise builds strength.

 - Have your eyes checked.

-- Talk to your doctor if your medicine makes you sleepy, light-headed, sluggish or confused.
+- Talk to your doctor if your medicine makes you sleepy, light-headed, sluggish

 - Ask how to reduce these side effects or if you can take another medicine.